 - 5.8in edge-to-edge screen with no bezels

-- Integrated Touch ID under display
+- Integrated Touch ID under display or in new, larger power button

 - Long-range wireless charging - may not come until 2018